Enhancing Information Freshness: An AoI Optimized Markov Decision Process

 \subsection{Task Description and Settings}

 Since open-source\! underwater\! tasks are scarce, we consider the scenario of a multi-AUV data collection task as a classic example to evaluate the feasibility and effectiveness of the AoI-MDP.
-This task utilizes RL algorithms to train AUVs to collect data of sensor nodes in the Internet of underwater things, encompassing multiple objectives, such as maximizing sum data rate and collision avoidance, while minimizing energy consumption, etc. For the remaining details and parameters of the task, please refer to the previous work \cite{3}.
+This task utilizes RL algorithms to train AUVs to collect data of sensor nodes in the information updating networks, encompassing multiple objectives, such as maximizing sum info rate and collision avoidance, while minimizing energy consumption, etc. For the remaining details and parameters of the task, please refer to the previous work \cite{3}.